Dip - Psychology as a subject

 Prescriptions for the PGDipPsych(Clin)

-Students considering enrolment in the Postgraduate Diploma in Psychology (Clinical) must, in addition to fulfilling the requirements set out in the appropriate regulations, also meet the requirements for entry to the School's graduate programme.
-Applications must be received by 1 October in the year prior to their enrolment, and should be made to the Programme Administrator, School of Psychology.
+Students considering enrolment in the Postgraduate Diploma in Psychology (Clinical) must, in addition to fulfilling the requirements set out in the appropriate regulations, also meet the School of Psychology requirements for entry to graduate study.
+Applications must be received by 1 October of the year prior to their enrolment.
 The number of students accepted into the programme is limited and shortlisted applicants are interviewed in November.
-Students should follow the application process as detailed on the University of Waikato's Clinical Psychology webpage.

 Scholarships and prizes

 Visit our Scholarship Finder for information about possible scholarships

 Master of Science in Psychology

 With an approved programme of study the Postgraduate Diploma in Psychology can also lead to the following programmes: